Key Questions to Consider Before Using AI to Create Your Estate Plan

 What about your assets?
 Does it matter to you if your estate pays extra taxes, or if your assets get lost and handed over to the state?
 Or maybe you care about supporting a cause or helping a family member in need?

-When you create a Life & Legacy Plan with our office, you have the chance to control these outcomes in ways AI can’t.
+When you set up a Planning Session with our office, you have the chance to control these outcomes in ways AI can’t.
 But it all starts with figuring out what really matters to you.

 Question No. 2: How Much Does It Matter?